noir-lang/noir/docs/docs/developers/contracts/writing_contracts/portals/communicate_with_portal.md

 Error handling for cross chain messages is handled by the application contract and not the protocol.
 The protocol only delivers the messages, it does not ensure that they are executed successfully.
 :::

-### Cancellations

-A special type of error is an underpriced transaction - it means that a message is inserted on L1, but the attached fee is too low to be included in a rollup block.

-For the case of token bridges, this could lead to funds being locked in the bridge forever, as funds are locked but the message never arrives on L2 to mint the tokens.
-To address this, the `Inbox` supports canceling messages after a deadline.
-However, this must be called by the portal itself, as it will need to "undo" the state changes is made (for example by sending the tokens back to the user).

-As this requires logic on the portal itself, it is not something that the protocol can enforce.
-It must be supported by the application builder when building the portal.

-The portal can call the `cancelL2Message` at the `Inbox` when `block.timestamp > deadline` for the message.

-#include_code pending_l2_cancel l1-contracts/src/core/interfaces/messagebridge/IInbox.sol solidity

-Building on our token example from earlier, this can be called like:

-#include_code token_portal_cancel l1-contracts/test/portals/TokenPortal.sol solidity

-The example above ensure that the user can cancel their message if it is underpriced.

 ### Designated caller